 Ibuprofen belongs to a group of drugs called Nonsteroidal Anti-Inflammatory Drugs (NSAIDs).

-NSAIDs are usually recommended in the treatment of conditions associated with pain and/or inflammation, for example:
+NSAIDs are usually recommended in the treatment of conditions associated with pain and inflammation, for example:

-Ibuprofen helps with painful inflammation and has antipyretic properties, meaning it reduces temperature (fever control).
+Ibuprofen helps with painful inflammation and has antipyretic properties, reducing temperature (fever control).
 The additional anti-inflammatory property of Ibuprofen or other NSAIDS makes it different from Paracetamol, which has only pain and antipyretic actions.

 Ibuprofen 400mg is the most commonly prescribed strength of Ibuprofen.
 This Ibuprofen does not differ from Ibuprofen, which can be purchased from pharmacies.
 Higher strengths of Ibuprofen exist, although they are not commonly prescribed.